orjangj/cookbook/security/secure_boot.md

 When an embedded system is powered on or reset, we want to ensure that the first

-If possible, we want the RoT to first be established by the

 On modern processors this is often provided by the vendor through bootROM On microcontrollers you would typically install the secure bootloader in a write-protected (to make it immutable) area in flash.

 It's important that Root-of-Trust is immutable...

-## Digital signatures
+### Digital signatures

 Secure Boot leverages digital signatures to provide the following security services:

 - Data Integrity
-- **Source Authentication** - Provides assurance that the data originates from a legitimate source (the private key holder).
+- **Source Authentication** - Provides assurance that the data originates from a legitimate source (the private key-holder).
 - **Non-repudiation** - The private key-holder cannot deny having signed the data.

 **Data Integrity** is a property whereby data has not been modified since it was created, transmitted or stored.
 Digital signatures rely on Secure Hashing Algorithms (SHA) to ensure data is in a state of integrity.
 Similar to checksums (i.e. CRC32), SHA detects accidental or intentional data corruption.
 However, cryptographic hash functions possess additional properties making them suitable for ... such as digital signatures.
 Informally, cryptographic hash functions ensures that a malicious adversary cannot easily replace or modify the original data to produce the same digest (TODO: REFERENCE).